GRAY WHALES & WHALE SHARKS

 For booking information please contact our office at (250) 655 1915 or email: email@example.com

-- 5 days / 4 nights onboard the ship the MV Adventure
+- 6 days / 5 nights onboard our ship the MV Adventure

 - visit to remote communities

-- 2 night accommodation at the Hotel Catedral La Paz
+- 2 days / 2 nights accommodation at the Hotel Catedral La Paz

-- 1 day spent with the gray whales in Magdalena Bay
+- day trip to the gray whales in Magdalena Bay

 Review posted by Deborah C – March